US stocks higher after Trump signs $900B aid package

 Trump signed the measure, which also includes money for other government functions through September, despite expressing frustration that $600 payments to the public weren’t bigger.
 His signature helped to clear away uncertainty as reinstated travel and business curbs threaten to weigh on global economic activity.

+“By and large, it’s a kind of broad-based optimism, so-far-so-good on the vaccine rollout, and the stimulus bill to bridge the gap,” said Ross Mayfield, investment strategist at Baird, “It’s really just a continuation of the broader strength that we’ve seen over the last couple of months.”

+Stocks are getting a seasonal tailwind, too, Mayfield said.
+The market tends to climb in the final five days of trading in December and the first two trading days in January, a phenomenon known as the “Santa Claus rally.”
+Since 1950, the S&P 500 index has risen an average of 1.3% during those seven days.

-Companies that were hit the hardest by the pandemic — restaurants, airlines and the cruise industry — were among the biggest gainers in early trading.
-American Airlines was up 4%, Norwegian Cruise Lines rose 2.7% and Carnival gained more than 2%.
+Companies that were hit the hardest by the pandemic — restaurants, airlines and the cruise industry — were among the biggest gainers Monday.
+American Airlines was up 3.4%, Norwegian Cruise Lines rose 5.2% and Carnival gained 4.9%.

+Technology and communication services stocks accounted for a big slice of the broad market rally.
+Apple climbed 3.8% and Facebook rose 3.1%.

+Shares in Chinese e-commerce giant Alibaba Group rose 0.3%, recovering some of their losses after plunging last week when government regulators launched an anti-monopoly investigation and the stock market debut of Ant Group, an online finance platform in which Alibaba owns a 33% stake, was suspended.

 Trading is expected to be light this week, as most fund managers and investors have closed their books for the year.
 It will be another holiday-shortened week, with New Year's Day on Friday.

-European indexes were broadly higher, helped by more details about the European Union - United Kingdom trade deal as part of the U.K.'s exit from the trade bloc.
+European indexes closed broadly higher, helped by more details about the European Union - United Kingdom trade deal as part of the U.K.'s exit from the trade bloc.
+Germany's DAX rose 1.5%, while the CAC-40 in France gained 1.2%.

 In Asia, the Shanghai Composite Index rose less than 0.1% to 3,397.29 while the Nikkei 225 in Tokyo added 0.7% to 26,854.03.